jborean93/PSAccessToken/docs/en-US/Get-TokenImpersonationLevel.md

 ```

 ### -ThreadId
-Gets the token user for the thread specified.
+Gets the token impersonation level for the thread specified.
 The thread must be impersonating a token for this to be valid.

 ```yaml